Reaching a financial settlement when you divorce

 Often there will be immediate financial concerns which need to be addressed.
 A discussion with a family lawyer at Woolley & Co will help put your mind at ease.

-There are several ways you can achieve a financial settlement when you divorce:
+There are several ways you can achieve a financial settlement when you divorce, and the route chosen will determine how long the process takes.

 If there are no assets to divide